-In the case of the GP-Led Health Centre, Panel members were assured that Care UK's reputational issues had been taken into account as part of the tender process, and had not been deemed serious enough to disqualify the bidder.
+In the case of the GP-Led Health Centre, Panel members were assured that Care UK's reputational issues had been taken into

-21 The SOTC was originally managed by Mercury Health, with Care UK taking over a contract which had already run into trouble.
+&lt;sup>21 The SOTC was originally managed by Mercury Health, with Care UK taking over a contract which had already run into trouble.
 All the problems at the SOTC may therefore not be the fault of Care UK.
 However, Care UK has now been managing the facility for some time and, at least at the point of the Healthcare Commission investigations, had not instituted necessary and widely flagged reforms to service.